Yuchiaoniu/Vue-example/README.md

 2.install vue.js

-After instaled node.js, we can create a folder and use cmd to cd the folader.
-Under the folder type "npm install -g @vue/cli" to install vue project.
-And check if Vue.js installed successfully. type"vue --version"
+After instaled node.js, we can create a folder and use cmd to cd the folader. <br>
+Under the folder type "npm install -g @vue/cli" to install vue project. <br>
+And check if Vue.js installed successfully. type"vue --version"<br>

 3.create project go to the folder we just created, and then type"vue create " change the to the name we need.